NUWCDIVNPT/stig-manager/docs/reference/index.rst

             * Status Text - Contextual text describing status change.
 Most often used when a Review is "Rejected" and requires further work by the original Evaluator.

           * In order to be Submitted, the Evaluation must have a Result of "Not A Finding," "Not Applicable," or "Open," and must meet any additional requirements set for that Collection.
 Hover over the ``(?)`` symbol for submission requirements.
-          * In order to be Rejected, the Owner must specify a Return Comment, providing direction to the Evaluator.
+          * In order to be Rejected, the Owner must specify a Rejection Comment, providing direction to the Evaluator.

     	Each Review maintains a History, which is available to the User in the Review Resources panel.
 Contextual data such as the User who evaluated the Requirement, the user who set the Status of a Review, and timestamps for those actions are also collected.

         The use of Review Status fields is **optional**, but many users find it handy to "Save" Reviews in progress, and then mark them "Submitted" when they consider it complete.
-Collection Owners (or, optionally, Managers) then have the option to set an "Accepted" Status for Reviews they might submit as part of an RMF package, or "Reject" Reviews that are unsatisfactory in their current state, or that they want more clarification on.
+Collection Owners (or, optionally, Managers) then have the option to set an "Accepted" Status for Reviews they might submit as part of an RMF package, or "Reject" Reviews that are unsatisfactory in their current state, or needs clarification.
 This Status will be visible to the User that evaluated the Review, and they can re-Submit the review once they have made changes.

         See our section on :ref:`Review Handling and Matching<review-handling>` for more information about how STIGMan tracks Reviews.